 - Gross overcrowding

 - Complete lack of toilet facilities

-The Poles present on the boats were sick, ill, suffering from malnutrition, typhus and all manner of ailments.
+The Polish evacuees present on the boats were sick, ill, suffering from malnutrition, typhus and all manner of ailments.
 Dysentery was perhaps the the biggest curse, with so many on the boats and only a few toilets, it was not long before the decks were awash with seawater and bloody human excrement.

 Some accounts refer to the boats being covered in excrement when the next round of evacuees were picked up.
 To this awful hell hole we must add the dead.
 During the crossing of the Caspian Sea, many died, tired and overwhelmed from the evils of Siberia and the arduous journey to Krasnovodsk.